 Deck Exhaustion

 If all players exhaust their decks (all three piles reach zero cards), the game ends immediately.
 The player with the fewest cards in their discard pile wins.
-In a tie, both players share the victory.
+In a tie, figure it out

 Extra Rules